01gruff/hello-world/README.md

 # hello-world

-Just another repository _ GitHub Guides _ HelloWorld _ 1st Try @ this Coding stuff 14-07-18
+1st Try

+this coding stuff is gonna take some getting used to 1/2 a century old hope i can get the hang of this